 White Dutch Clover is a wonderful cover crop that we use in our orchard.
 Apart from making the ground look green and beautiful, it has its benefits.
 Ladybirds, which are also some of the most beautiful insects in nature also love to make these clover patches their homes.
 Various other insects also love these patches of white clover.

 Once you have had these fruits, you’ll always want to have them, again and again, year after year.Continue reading Wild Fruits

 Summers brings with itself all the colors of mother nature.
 Leaves cover the trees, fruits start to form.
 The flowers start to blossom everywhere.
 Every nook and corner has different types of flowers peeking out.

-Himalayas consists of various ranges.
+The Himalayas consist of various ranges.
 Students of geography divide them into three major ranges.
-The lowest range is the one that is present in Kumaon region.
-For many others, Himalayas is synonymous with snow covered peaks of the other two ranges in the north.
-On a clear day, these snow covered peaks can be viewed from our cottages itself.
+The lowest range is the one that is present in the Kumaon region.
+For many others, Himalayas is synonymous with snow-covered peaks of the other two ranges in the north.
+On a clear day, these snow-covered peaks can be viewed from our cottages itself.

 A short walk away from the cottages, there is a small temple.
-Nested on a hill top, the temple is dedicated to Saim Devta.
-Worshiped as one of the guardians of village, Saim Devta provides prosperity.
+Nested on a hilltop, the temple is dedicated to Saim Devta.
+Worshiped as one of the guardians of the village, Saim Devta provides prosperity.
 Some of the local folk consider Saim to be an incarnation of Lord Shiva.
 The temple is highly revered and is said to have been initially established by Saim Devta himself.

 How pure is the air around our cottages?
 Is it really as clean as we expect it to be on the hills?
 This is how we know about it –